HeyHeyTaeTae/Project_1_Recipes/README.md

 ##Technologies used:
 Express, mongo, node, Bootstrap, underscore, jQuery, and javascript.

+##Directions for installing:
+Clone the directory to your computer and use npm install to install all the dependences.
+If you wish to contribute to this project, fork the repo it before you clone it.

 ##Future Goals:
 Remove the "Fave" button from recipes that a user has already favorited.